On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: The Case of Two Rigid Polygonal Robots

-Fig.~\ref{fig:scenarios} illustrates the scenarios where the obstacles are drawn in blue and the source and target configurations are drawn in green and red, respectively.
-We used an implementation of the PRM algorithm as provided by the OOPSMP package~\cite{OOPSMP}.
-For fair comparison, we did not use cycles in the roadmap as cycles increase the preprocessing time significantly.
+\ignore{ We chose to compare our planner to two variants of PRM that are provided by OMPL, the Open Motion Planning Library~\cite{ompl}: The first is the standard implementation where new samples are sampled uniformly from the configuration space (we denote this variant simply as PRM).
+The second, obstacle-based PRM or OBPRM~\cite{AW96}, biases samples near the boundary of obstacles.
+OBPRM was shown to perform better than PRM in many scenarios where narrow passages exist.
 We manually optimized the parameters of each planner over a concrete set.
-The parameters for \MMS are: $n_\theta$ -- the number of sampled angles; $n_\ell$ -- the number of vertical lines; $n_f$ -- the number of times some robot is fixed to a certain configuration while the three-dimensional \CS of the other is computed.
-The parameters used for the PRM are: $k$ -- the number of neighbors to which each milestone should be connected; \%st -- the percentage of time used to sample new milestones.
-The results are summarized in Table~\ref{tbl:results1}.
+The parameters for \MMS are: $n_\theta$~--~the number of sampled angles; $n_\ell$~--~the number of vertical lines; $n_f$~--~the number of times some robot is fixed to a certain configuration while the three-dimensional \CS of the other is computed.
+The parameters used for the PRM are: $k$~--~the number of neighbors to which each milestone should be connected; res~--~collision checking resolution.
+The results are summarized in Table~\ref{tbl:results1}. }

-The Random polygons scenario\footnote{A scenario provided as part of the OOPSMP distribution.} is an easy scenario where little coordination is required.
+The Random polygons scenario\footnote{A scenario provided as part of the OMPL distribution.} is an easy scenario where little coordination is required.
 Both planners require the same amount of time to solve this case.
-We see that even though our planner uses complex primitives, when using the right parameters, it can handle simple cases with no overhead when compared to the PRM algorithm.
+We see that even though our planner uses complex primitives, when using the right parameters, it can handle simple cases with no overhead when compared to the PRM algorithms.

 The Viking-helmet scenario consists of two narrow passages that each robot needs to pass through.
 Moreover, coordination is required for the two robots to exchange places in the lower chamber.
-We see that the running times of the \MMS are favorable when compared to the PRM implementation.
+We see that the running times of the \MMS implementation are favorable when compared to the PRM implementations.
 Note that although each robot is required to move along a narrow passage, the motion along this passage does not require coordination between the robots.